 Like just about everybody else, I was introduced to Hosoda's work in the 90s, watching Digimon.
 The single episode of the series that he directed, somewhere around episode 20 I think, had a completely different feel than the rest of the show-- much more low-key and contemplative.
 And of course, being set in the real world for once, it was much more based in reality.

-I remember at the time, watching that episode (and even more so the two theatrical Digimon films he did), I was fascinated by seeing these familiar fantasy characters engaged in relatable real-life situations rather than fighting some giant monster, which I'd already gotten tired of, even as a ten-year-old kid.
+Watching that episode when it came out (and even more so the two theatrical Digimon films he directed), I was fascinated by seeing these familiar fantasy characters engaged in relatable real-life situations rather than fighting some giant monster-of-the-week, which was starting to bore me even at that age.
 I particularly liked Hosoda's attention to mundane details, like kids running around their home in their socks rather than shoes.
 It sounds obvious, but most cartoons don't pay attention to that kind of stuff and I found this very refreshing as a kid.

 More recently, I got to see Hosoda's films The Girl Who Leapt Through Time and Summer Wars.
 Both of them retained what I liked about his earlier work.

-Obviously I also like Hayao Miyazaki (because who doesn't?), but I find him overrated.
+Obviously I also like Hayao Miyazaki (because who doesn't?), but I think he's a little over-rated.
 I could name lots of other anime directors I like just as much as him.
-I think the main reason for his fame is simply that he's done so many family-friendly films and created an identifiable Studio Ghibli brand, which is now practically becoming a parody of itself.
+I think the main reason for his fame is simply that he's done so many family-friendly films and created an instantly identifiable Studio Ghibli brand.
 Generally, anime directors only get to do a handful of original films if they're lucky, most of the time being stuck working on existing franchises.
-Miyazaki did spend a lot of his early career on Lupin III, but because he was there when the series was just getting established, he was able to put a lot of his own ideas into it.
+Miyazaki did spend a lot of his early career on Lupin III, but because he was there right at the beginning, he was able to put a lot of his own ideas into it.
 Even today, the Lupin III anime is heavily based on what Miyazaki did with it early on.
-It's hard to pick a favourite Miyazaki movie, because I feel the same way about most of them-- I'll enjoy the majority of the film, but somewhere towards the end I get a bit tired of the overly sentimental, cloying characters and storytelling.
-His humour style is also incredibly tame and conservative.

-Not that the light, disposable aspects of the show are bad, by any means-- but it is really hard to explain why I like it so much.
-First you have to get past the fact that it looks so girly (see above image).
-You also have to understand that the reason its humour seems so familiar is because this is the series that established, if not invented, almost every anime cliche.
-It has been called the Japanese equivalent of the Simpsons, although that's an exaggeration -- even at its best, it was never nearly as dense or layered as the Simpsons.
-It's hard to imagine a time when face faults were unexpected and fresh, but that is literally how influential this series was.
+If the show's humor feels a little bit cliched, it's because this is the series that invited most of those anime cliches.
+It's hard to imagine a time when 'face faults' were unexpected and fresh, but that is literally how influential this series was.
 Just about every aspect of it was copied in some way.
 For instance, the female lead Lum's shtick of giving people electric shocks when she's mad was ripped off by the Pokemon anime.

-The series never had a chance to become really popular in North America-- it was already pretty old by the time anime started to become popular here, so some people didn't give it a chance based solely on that.
-Furthermore, a lot of the more subtle verbal humour doesn't translate that well, because it's full of Japanese wordplay.
+The series never had a chance to become really popular in North America-- it was already pretty old by the time anime started to become popular here, so a lot of people ignored it.
+Furthermore, a lot of the verbal humour doesn't translate well, because it's full of Japanese wordplay.
 Probably because of this, there's never been a successful English dub of the series.
 It would be almost impossible to reproduce the energy of the original vocal performances anyway.
 Some of the screaming on this show is hilarious-- sometimes louder really is funnier.

-...Anyway, Mamoru Oshii's contributions to the Urusei Yatsura anime were summed up perfectly by his final work on it, Urusei Yatsura Movie 2: Beautiful Dreamer.
-He provided the original story for the film, and was thus finally able to delve completely into what he found interesting about the series.
-The result was an unusually quiet, atmospheric film in which the characters find themselves caught repeating the same day...
-Hey, it was nine years before Groundhog Day!
-Despite the bizarre story, he stayed true to the characters and their humour.
+...Anyway, Mamoru Oshii's contributions to the show were summed up perfectly by his final work on it, Urusei Yatsura Movie 2: Beautiful Dreamer.
+He provided the original story for the film, and was thus finally able to delve completely into what he found compelling in the series.
+The result was an unusually quiet, atmospheric film in which the characters find themselves caught repeating the same day... nine years before Groundhog Day!

-For a longtime fan of the series, it was interesting to see the characters thrown into a more somber story that made them take things a little more slowly and analytically, while still finding some room for the slapstick comedy elements.
-Of course later on, Oshii became better-known as the director of Ghost in the Shell, which is a pretty amazing movie, but I still prefer his lighter, earlier work.
+As a longtime fan of the series, it was interesting to see the characters thrown into a more somber, lyrical story.
+Later on, Oshii became better-known as the director of Ghost in the Shell, which is a pretty amazing movie, but I prefer his lighter, earlier work.

 First and fifth images from the bottom: WHAT....THE......FFFFFFFFUUUUUUUUUUCCCCCCCKKKKK?????!!!!!
 Amazing.
 I must see these drawings in action as soon as possible.
 How many of these have you got on DVD?